bkerler/oppo_ozip_decrypt/README.md

 ./ozipdecrypt.py CPH1707EX_OTA_0070_all.ozip
 ```

-File will be decrypted as *.zip or boot.img.dec
+File will be decrypted as *.zip

 License:
 --------